I'm In Charge

 - Internet safety

 - emergency weather situations

-Since the I'm In Charge program began in 1984, 134,000 elementary students have received information and training on being safe when alone at home or away from home.
+Since the I'm In Charge program began in 1984, over 152,000 elementary students have received information and training on being safe when alone at home or away from home.

 98% of responding school counselors felt the program provided a needed service to participating students and families.

 98% of responding school counselors strongly agree or agreed that the program encouraged participating students to become more aware of their own safety when home alone or on their own away from home.

 ”This is a curriculum complete with a professional quality video and enough high quality booklets for every student each year.”